Joseph W. Pfeifer: Career

-Role during the September 11th attacks
+September 11 attacks

-On September 11, 2001, Pfeifer was Chief of Battalion 1 and therefore responsible for the tip of Manhattan, including the World Trade Center.
+On September 11, 2001, Pfeifer was Chief of Battalion 1 and therefore responsible for the southern tip of Manhattan, including the World Trade Center.
 He had celebrated his 20th anniversary with the FDNY six days earlier and was therefore eligible for retirement.

 At 8:46 a.m., while Pfeifer led the response to reports of a possible gas leak at the intersection of Church Street and Lispenard Street, American Airlines Flight 11 flew over the firefighters' heads and struck the North Tower.
-Franco-American filmmaker Jules Naudet, who with his brother Gédéon had been filming a documentary about Pfeifer's firehouse, captured the only known footage of the North Tower impact.
-As he drove to the World Trade Center, Pfeifer radioed that he identified the airliner as an "American Airlines plane" and observed it "aiming" for the North Tower.
+Franco-American filmmaker Jules Naudet, who with his brother Gédéon had been filming a documentary about Pfeifer's firehouse, captured one of two known videos of the North Tower impact.

+En route to the World Trade Center, Pfeifer radioed that he had identified the airliner as an "American Airlines plane" and observed it "aiming" for the North Tower.
 Arriving minutes later, he established an Incident Command Post in the lobby of the North Tower and coordinated the FDNY's response with other chiefs as they arrived on site.
 When Jules Naudet asked if he could stay, Pfeifer responded, "I want you right next to me.
 Never leave my side."

 Although the South Tower had not yet been hit, Pfeifer ordered civilian evacuations of both towers out of an abundance of caution.
 He personally ordered hundreds of firefighters – including his brother Kevin, a lieutenant with Engine 33 – to ascend the stairs in the North Tower to rescue people trapped at and above the impact zone.
-He continued to manage the unprecedented crisis after the crash of United Airlines Flight 175 into the South Tower.
+That was the last time he ever saw his brother.
+He continued to manage the unprecedented crisis after the crash of United Airlines Flight 175 into the South Tower at 9:03 a.m.
 As people began jumping to escape the intense fire and smoke in the towers, Pfeifer tried in vain to ask them to wait to be rescued over the building's public address system.

-When the South Tower collapsed, causing an avalanche of dust and debris, he abandoned the command post in the North Tower and escaped via a pedestrian bridge to the World Financial Center, bringing with him a number of survivors as well as the body of his friend and FDNY Chaplain, Father Mychal Judge.
-Although Pfeifer didn't immediately comprehend that the South Tower had collapsed, he ordered all firefighters to evacuate the North Tower.
+When the South Tower collapsed at 9:59 a.m., causing an avalanche of dust and debris, without knowing the extent of the damage, he called for all firefighters to leave the North Tower and left the command post, escaping via a pedestrian bridge to the World Financial Center, bringing with him a number of survivors as well as the body of his friend and FDNY Chaplain, Father Mychal Judge.
+Although Pfeifer did not immediately comprehend that the South Tower had collapsed, he ordered all firefighters to evacuate the North Tower.
 At 10:28 a.m., he witnessed the collapse of the North Tower from across the street and covered Jules Naudet with his body to protect him from the flying concrete and steel.

 Coated in dust, the battalion chief regrouped with Deputy Chief Peter Hayden to coordinate the first rescue efforts.
-Without the infrastructure to fight the fires that had started in WTC-7 during the attacks, Pfeifer and the surviving firefighters could only watch as another skyscraper burned out of control before collapsing at 5:20 p.m.
+Without the infrastructure to fight the fires that had started in WTC-7 during the attacks, Pfeifer and the surviving firefighters could only watch as the other skyscraper burned out of control before collapsing at 5:20 p.m.